Leviathanium/NextUI-Theme-Manager/documents/THEMES.md

 - Wallpapers
     - SystemWallpapers
         - (MGBA).png                        <--- Recomended naming convention.
 Simple and works.
         - Sega Genesis (MD).png             <--- Also valid, contains system tag at the end.
         - Final Burn Neo.png                <--- This WILL NOT WORK.
 There is no system tag included at the end.
         - 01).
 Game Boy (GB).png            <--- This ALSO WILL NOT WORK.
 You must REMOVE the "01)" from the .png name for it to work.
 Remember, we will AUTOMATICALLY find the system tag, so don't worry about adding order numbers to the .png images!
+    - ListWallpapers
+        - (MGBA)-list.png                   <--- Recommended naming convention for list wallpapers.
+        - Sega Genesis (MD)-list.png        <--- Also valid, as long as it contains "(TAG)-list.png" at the end of the filename.
+        - Final Burn Neo (FBN)-List.png     <--- NOT valid, the L cannot be capitalized!!!
+        - 01).
+Game Boy (GB)-list.png       <--- This ALSO WILL NOT WORK.
+You must REMOVE the "01)" from the .png name for it to work.
+Remember, we will AUTOMATICALLY find the system tag, so don't worry about adding order numbers to the .png images!

 When we go to apply the wallpapers:

 - Roms
-    - Game Boy Advance (MGBA) <--- (MGBA).png would go inside here
+    - Game Boy Advance (MGBA) <--- "(MGBA).png" and "(MGBA)-list.png" would go inside here correctly
-    - Sega Genesis (MD)       <--- Megadrive (MD).png would also work, since we have the matching system tag "(MD)"
+    - Sega Genesis (MD)       <--- "Sega Genesis (MD).png" and "Sega Genesis (MD)-list.png" would also work, since we have the matching system tag "(MD)"
-    - Arcade (FBN)            <--- Final Burn Neo.png would NOT WORK because there is no system tag in that .png name
+    - Arcade (FBN)            <--- "Final Burn Neo.png" and "Final Burn Neo (FBN)-List.png" would NOT WORK due to the issues listed above

 Final result after wallpaper application:

 - Roms
     - Game Boy Advance (MGBA)
         - .media
+            - bg.png             <--- Previously "(MGBA).png"
-            - .bg.png <--- Previously (MGBA).png
+            - bglist.png         <--- Previously "(MGBA)-list.png"

     - Sega Genesis (MD)
         - .media
+            - bg.png             <--- Previously "Sega Genesis (MD).png"
-            - .bg.png <--- Previously Sega Genesis (MD).png
+            - bglist.png         <--- Previously "Sega Genesis (MD)-list.png"
     - Arcade (FBN)               <--- Completely fails.
-No image.
+No images.

 ```